-MD, Head of External Managers Department, GIC Private Limited management for all of GIC's public market external managers programs, manager selection and monitoring, operations and administration for the department.
+Betty is Managing Director, Head of External Managers Department in GIC.
+In her current capacity, Betty oversees the day-to-day activities of the External Managers Department, including portfolio management for all of GIC's public market external managers programs, manager selection and monitoring, operations and administration for the department.
 In addition, Betty is a member of GIC's Business Continuity Plan Steering Committee.